urbit/proposals/README.md

 ## Status

-The proposal system is undergoing and overhaul and will be replaced soon.
+The proposal system is undergoing an overhaul and will be replaced soon.

 ## What is a UP?